BackTrak/DependencyFixup/README.md

 ```

-I Hope you find it useful, and that it saves you lots of time!
+I hope that you find it useful, and that it saves you lots of time!